• Pricing

 How To Compress a PDF to 1MB or Less for Free

-Choose “Basic Compression”—you’ll see the estimated compression rate.
+3. Select “Basic Compression”—you'll see the estimated compression rate that maintains quality while reducing file size.

 Using Smallpdf to compress a large PDF to 1MB or less

-We use the best technology on the market to reduce your PDF documents’ size while maintaining the highest file quality.
-With basic compression, your file won’t be discernible from the original except by size.
+We use the best technology on the market to reduce your PDF documents' size while maintaining the highest file quality.
+With Basic Compression, your file won't be discernible from the original except by size.
 However, the stronger the compression level, the more distortion may occur in the compressed document, especially in files containing many images.
-Therefore, strong compression, a Pro feature, may result in some quality losses.
+Therefore, Strong Compression, a Pro feature, may result in some quality losses but can achieve smaller file sizes when needed.

 Compress Non-PDF Files